St Ishmaels: History

 The original Baptist Chapel at nearby Sandy Haven was established in 1812 later moving to Sandy Hill on the eastern approach to the village, in 1877.
 Aenon Baptist Church, Sandy Hill has a baptistry in the stream.
 Gravestones in the cemetery have links to family names in St Ishmaels.
 The chapel is in use for services, weddings and community meetings.

+Prince Charles's first footsteps on Welsh soil were in 1955 to the south of the village on the beach at Lindsway Bay.
+The royal yacht was anchored in Dale Roads.

+Governance

+The community comprises most of the parish of St Ishmaels and had a population of 478 at the 2011 census.
+The ward had a total population at the 2011 census of 1,405, including the communities of Herbrandston, Dale and Marloes and St. Brides.
+The ward was expanded for the 2022 election with the addition of Walwyn's Castle (transferred from The Havens ward) and Tiers Cross (from Johnston ward).

+Geography

 The south, west and east of the parish is bordered by the Haven with numerous important bird and marine life within the Pembrokeshire Coast Path.
 The north is mainly farmland used for both grazing and arable.
-Prince Charles's first footsteps on Welsh soil were in 1955 to the south of the village on the beach at Lindsway Bay.
-The royal yacht was anchored in Dale Roads.
 The southern point of Lindsway Bay is marked by the Great Castle Head lighthouse now a private residence.
 The lighthouse was built in 1870, and along with the modern Little Castle Head beacon situated across Longoar Bay, serve as navigation beacons for the Rosslare-Pembroke Dock shipping route.